Mindfulness for Mental Health

 - For two winters, hundreds of homeless people had access to a weekly 1.5 hour mindfulness group at Beth Shalom’s Out of the Cold program.

-- Bursaries for our 8-week mindfulness-based therapy programs (MBCT and MBSR) are available for low-income people.
+- Bursaries for our 8-week mindfulness-based therapy programs (MBCT, MBSR and MSC) are available for low-income people.

 - We provided mindfulness programs to address the difficulties that youth experience in their journeys out of homelessness, as part of CAMH’s Toronto Housing Outreach Program Collaborative.